SinclairPythonAkoto/Learning-C_plus_plus/mikedane-tutorial/exponent_function/README.md

 Much like the `pow()` function from `cmath`, the function we create will take in two arguements.
 The first argument will be multiplied to the power of the second argument.

 We will use a for loop to create this function.

+**I have added user input so the user can select their own two numbers to get an answer from the function.**